coreflexive/coreflexive.github.io/_posts/2023-05-04-daniel-jackson-handshake.md

 ```

-It turns out that while the transform is straightforward in principle, its translation into Alloy results in a model that the analyser can't solve in a reasonable time.
+It turns out that while the transform is straightforward on paper, its translation into Alloy results in a model that the analyser can't solve in a reasonable time.
 What's also funny is that we can rewrite the quantified constraint using universal double trading and again arrive at a less performant model.
 I'd love to know what's going on here.

 I'm glad the transformation hasn't been a complete waste of time.
 To see what I mean, run the following commands.